 Make sure the account you are using has been granted the sysadmin role on a target SQL server.

 Make sure that the administrative share (i.e., \\myserver\C$) on a target machine is available.
 Read and Write are minimum required permissions, Full Control is recommended.

-When selecting the Use SQL Server authentication checkbox and providing your SQL server account, you will be asked to provide a target production server account at the next step, as shown below.
+When selecting the Use SQL Server authentication check box and providing your SQL server account, you will be asked to provide a target production server account in the next step, as shown below.

 To browse for a server, do the following:

 - On the Local Servers tab, select a local SQL server that is located on a machine with Veeam Explorer.

 - On the Network Server tab, select a SQL server over the network.